Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 | **Label files based on content** | Off: Apply a label to all files without inspecting the content <br> On: Apply a label to files that match the content inspection conditions |
 | **Enable DLP policy rules** | See [Use a DLP policy](https://learn.microsoft.com/en-us/purview/deploy-scanner-configure-install?tabs=azure-portal-only#use-a-dlp-policy) |

+Depending on the configuration you choose, your labels may need to have auto-labeling conditions, i.e. recommended labeling or automatic labeling.
+See [here](https://learn.microsoft.com/en-us/purview/deploy-scanner-prereqs#restriction-your-labels-do-not-have-auto-labeling-conditions).
+If your labels do not have these conditions, then you will receive configuration errors if **Discover all info types** is set to **Policy only**.

 #### Scanning Scenarios

 ##### Scenario 1: Perform a discovery scan for all files

 - **Enforce sensitivity labeling policy**: Off